rajAyushh/Land-Management-System/README.md

 MySQL Connectors provide connectivity to the MySQL server for client programs.
 APIs provide low-level access to MySQL resources using either the classic MySQL protocol or X Protocol.

+Here,in this project we have used mycursor.execute() function to use MYSQL queires inside python code. our database is uploaded in the repository i.e. Land_database.mwb where we have linked this to our file to operate various operations.

 ![38417f69-bceb-4a9e-8303-0c5bbfef2255](https://user-images.githubusercontent.com/87355361/196243007-28472a6d-8336-4acb-a8da-e264b777509c.jpg)